 - Continue to implement Covid-19 Health and Safety procedures for employee, customer, and business partner well-being, avoidance of disruption, and financial exposure. - Prioritize the land development of Hacienda Palico to the ongoing residential project in Nasugbu, Batangas in 2021 and sell the other areas previously planned as next phases development as raw land. - Develop and increase processed coconut export and local sales and maximize plant capacity.
-Proceed with discussions with potential investors to support working capital and product expansion plans. - Run the Go Hotels safely and efficiently and while balancing manning agency arrangements for quarantine facility in light of shift to regular budget hotel clientele once vaccination and herd immunity sets in.
-Continue negotiations for the sale or long term lease of Go Hotel-Timog. - Evaluate proposals for the lease of the RGEC solar land.
+Proceed with discussions with potential investors to support working capital and product expansion plans. - Run the Go Hotels safely and efficiently and retain manning agency arrangements for quarantine facility.
+Continue negotiations for the sale of Go Hotel-Timog.